elementor/elementor-developers-docs/src/widgets/widget-settings.md

 Before the [widget rendering](./widget-rendering) function starts generating the final HTML output, it needs to retrieve data from the controls.

-In Elementor terminology, "*widget settings*" are all the "*user data*" retrieved from the widget controls.
+In Elementor terminology, "*widget settings*" are the "*user data*" retrieved from the widget controls.

 ## Retrieving JS Settings